bandeep2000/foodtrucksf/README.md

 ----

 ```
-### Running the CLI to find on the map
+### Running the CLI to find the truck location on the map from location id
-**python3 cli.py getmap <location id>**
+**python3 cli.py getmap [Location ID]**

-Note: you can get location id from the above previous command
+Note: you can get location id from the previous command output for the interested truck

 ```
 Example:

 python3 cli.py getmap 848080

-This will automatically open browser with location - file map.html
+This will automatically open browser with location details - map.html

 ```